HarveyJae/HarveyJae/README.md

 </div>

-🌟I am an **embedded software engineer** with a degree from the School of Computer Science at [CCNU](https://www.ccnu.edu.cn).
-Currently based in Wuhan, I specialize in C/C++ development and am particularly interested in OS kernels, an area in which I am actively working. 🚀
+I am an **embedded software engineer** with a degree from the School of Computer Science at [CCNU](https://www.ccnu.edu.cn). 🌟

+Currently based in Wuhan, I specialize in C/C++ development and am particularly interested in OS kernels, an area in which I am actively working. 🌟

+I enjoy cycling and often share my riding experiences on social media. 🚀